Order of flats

 How to memorize the order of flats

-Another trick to memorize the orders of flats: Battle Ends And Down Goes Charles Father
+- Another trick to memorize the orders of flats with the next sentence: Battle Ends And Down Goes Charles Father

-Why to learn by rote the order of flats?
+Why to learn by heart the order of flats?

-With the order of flats always in mind you will be able to do:
+With the order of flats always in mind you will be able to:

 - Finding the name of the key signature.

-Imagine you have 4 flats in the key:
+Imagine you have 4 flats in the key signature:

 With the order of flats in mind, you immediately know the altered notes you will find in the score: B♭ E♭ A♭ D♭

-G♭ C♭ F♭ and you will know that the previous score below is just like this:
+G♭ C♭ F♭ and you will know that the previous score is just like this:

 Finding the name of the key signature

-With the flats order, you can find the name of the key signature:
+With the order of flats, you can find the name of the key signature:

-Imagine you have this (4 flats in the key)
+Imagine you have this (4 flats in the key signature)